John W. Bricker

 Bricker won election to the Senate in 1946.
-He introduced the Bricker Amendment, which would have limited the president's power to make treaties.
+He introduced the Bricker Amendment, which would have created limitations of the scope of the president's power to enact treaties and executive agreements with foreign governments.
 Though the Bricker Amendment received support from some members of both parties, it was not passed by Congress.
 Bricker won re-election in 1952 but was narrowly defeated by Stephen M. Young in 1958.
 After leaving office, Bricker resumed the practice of law and died in 1986.

 Early life and education

 Bricker was born on a farm near Mount Sterling in Madison County in south central Ohio.
 He was the son of Laura (née King) and Lemuel Spencer Bricker.
-He attended Ohio State University at Columbus, where he divided his time between the debating team, the varsity baseball team, and the Delta Chi Fraternity.
+He attended Ohio State University at Columbus, where he divided his time between the debating team, the varsity baseball team, and the Delta Chi fraternity.
 After graduating with a Bachelor of Arts from Ohio State in 1916 and from its law school in 1920, he was admitted to the bar in 1917 and began his legal practice in Columbus in 1920.